laktak/chkbit/README.md

   -q, --quiet          quiet, don't show progress/information -v, --verbose        verbose output

+.chkbitignore rules:
+  each line should contain exactly one name you may use Unix shell-style wildcards (see README) lines starting with `#` are skipped lines starting with `/` are only applied to the current directory

 Status codes:
   DMG: error, data damage detected
   EIX: error, index damaged